-Co-signing sounds like a great way to help someone in need.
-Someone you know needs a loan or some other type of security guarantee – maybe it’s for school, a car, or an emergency payment for home repairs or medical expenses.
-They won’t get approved for the loan on their own is impossible, most likely because they don’t have good credit.
+Co-signing a loan sounds like a great way to help someone in need.
+Usually, a friend or family member needs a loan or some other type of security guarantee.
+Perhaps it’s for school, a car, or an emergency payment for home repairs or medical expenses.
+Qualifying for a loan on their own is impossible, most likely because they don’t have good credit.
 But everything should be fine if you co-sign with them.

 Co-signing a loan usually comes from a place of caring and a desire to help.
-The person co-signing KNOWS that their friend or relative is a good person – it’s just that the bank isn’t being fair.
+The person co-signing knows that their friend is a good person, – but the bank isn’t being fair.
 They honestly believe that co-signing is just a formality and that they’ll probably never hear about it again.
 However, cosigning a loan means you’re legally responsible for the debt if the primary borrower does not make the loan payments on time.

 Believe It Or Not, Banks Know What They’re Doing